 [What it didn’t know, was that the same opportunity would come back some years later!
 Would it then still choose to stay in it’s cage and accept it’s limited life, or dare to claim it’s freedom…?

 Will you choose to stay in your IBS cage, longing for a life without IBS symptoms – or will you dare to claim your freedom?
+You could start developing those courage muscles today.

-Start developing those courage muscles.
 Try something new.
 Experiment.